 In November of 2002, Greg was elected to the Carpinteria City Council.
 He served on the Finance Committee and as the city’s representative on the California Joint Powers Insurance Authority, the Multi-Jurisdictional Solid Waste Task Force, and the City-County Affordable Housing Task Force.

 Since 2004, Greg’s home in Carpinteria, which he shares with his spouse, Marllus, and their Beagle, Gracie, has been an environmental showcase.
 Because of its edible landscape, vermiculture, and permeable hardscape, it has been featured twice on the Sustainability Project’s Parade of Green Building.

 In 2005, Governor Schwarzenegger appointed Greg to the California Recreational Trails Committee.
 The CRTC had oversight over all the hiking and equestrian trails in our state.
 Greg is a past Chairman of the Committee.
 As an avid backpacker, he has had a life-long passion for our natural environment.
 Greg traveled the entire state for several years promoting trails.

-Since 2007, Greg has served as the Treasurer for the educational charity Cars Are Basic which advocates for personal freedom of choice in transportation.
+From 2007 to 2019, Greg served as the Treasurer for the educational charity Cars Are Basic which advocates for personal freedom of choice in transportation.

-Since 2009, Greg has served as Treasurer of the Anza Trail Foundation and works closely with the National Park Service and the Bureau of Land Management.
+From 2009 to 2019, Greg served as Treasurer of the Anza Trail Foundation and worked closely with the National Park Service and the Bureau of Land Management.
 The historic Anza national trail runs along the coast of Carpinteria.

 In 2011, Greg was unanimously elected as Vice-Chairman of the California Republican Party for the Central Coast Region and was re-elected unanimously in 2013.
-Currently, he serves on the Initiatives Committee and the Executive Committee of the California Republican Party.
+He served two terms on the Initiatives Committee and has served several terms on the Executive Committee of the California Republican Party.

 In July of 2016, Greg attended the Republican National Convention in Cleveland as an Alternate Delegate for Donald J. Trump representing the 24th Congressional District.
 Greg volunteered actively for the Trump campaign at both the state and local level and is very excited to be part of the political movement that is putting America first and making America great again.